sgmiguel/sgmiguel/README.md

 ## Hi there, I'm Miguel 👋

-👀 I'm really comfortable and experienced with:
+👀 I'm a full-stack developer experienced with:
 - JavaScript, NodeJS, PHP
 - MongoDB and MySQL
 - Git, Docker, Nginx